zloirock/core-js/README.md

 * `modules` path is an internal API, does not inject all required dependencies and can be changed in minor or patch releases.
 Use it only for a custom build and/or if you know what are you doing.
 * If you use `core-js` with the extension of native objects, recommended load all `core-js` modules at the top of the entry point of your application, otherwise, you can have conflicts.
   * For example, Google Maps use their own `Symbol.iterator`, conflicting with `Array.from`, `URLSearchParams` and/or something else from `core-js`, see [related issues](https://github.com/zloirock/core-js/search?q=Google+Maps&type=Issues).
-  * Such conflicts also resolvable by discrovering and manual adding each conflicting entry from `core-js`.
+  * Such conflicts also resolvable by discovering and manual adding each conflicting entry from `core-js`.
 * `core-js` is extremely modular and uses a lot of very tiny modules, because of that for usage in browsers bundle up `core-js` instead of usage loader for each file, otherwise, you will have hundreds of requests.

 #### CommonJS and prototype methods without global namespace pollution[⬆](#index)